MND Australia

 Professor Blair is Director of the Macquarie University Centre for MND Research, a clinical and research program with over 80 research personnel.
 He conceives, instigates and leads studies to unravel the molecular genetic and cellular basis of MND and frontotemporal dementia.
 His genetics and genomics program has been a key player in many MND gene discoveries over the last 15 years.
 These discoveries have translated to diagnostic tests, informed clinical practice and genetic counselling.
 These genes have also enabled the development of cell and animal models that are the basis of basic science-research as well as pre-clinical trials and therapeutic development.

-Image of Professor Tracey Dickson, TAS
+Image of Associate Professor Cathy Blizzard, TAS

 Image of Professor Michelle Farrar, NSW